What Is Your Code of Ethics?

-Even though my main business is A Touch of Busness.com I have always had a passion for affiliate marketing.
+Although my main business is A Touch of Busness.com, I have always had a passion for affiliate marketing.
 So I was presented with an opportunity to easily make a few hundred dollars a day with affiliate marketing.
-I went through the training for a couple of weeks doing a bit each day.
+I went through the training for a couple of weeks, doing a bit each day.

 As I was ready to launch my campaign, I found out that the tool I would be using is a spy tool.
-It looks at others’ campaigns, takes the same product and keywords that someone else is successfully using, then clones their advertisements.
+It looks at other people’s advertising campaigns, takes the same product and keywords that someone else is successfully using, then clones their advertisements.

-So all you have to do to make money is, basically, clone others’ campaigns and run them as your own.
+So all you have to do to make money is, basically, clone successful campaigns and run them as your own.

 At first, I thought, “That’s a guaranteed way to know who’s making money, what products are selling, what keywords to use, and what advertisements to use.
 I can’t go wrong, this is great!”
 Then my code of ethics kicked in.
 It felt like I was stealing.
-“Here I am taking someone else’s campaign that they may have invested thousands of dollars in testing products, keywords, and ads.
+“Here, I am taking someone else’s campaign that they may have invested thousands of dollars in testing products, keywords, and ads.
 Now here I am; I just walk in and making easy money off someone else’s hard work.”

-Even though I knew I would be able to make money from this system, I knew at the end, when I was sitting on an extra load of cash, I wasn’t going to feel good about it.
+Even though I knew I would be able to make money from this system, I knew that when I was sitting on an extra load of cash, I wasn’t going to feel good about it.
 I wouldn’t feel successful, and I would feel like a thief.